 In 1971, the U.S. Environmental Protection Agency (EPA) promulgated National Ambient Air Quality Standards (NAAQS) to protect the public health and welfare from adverse effects of photochemical oxidants.
 The EPA promulgates the NAAQS on the basis of scientific information contained in air quality criteria issued under Section 108 of the Clean Air Act.
 Following the review of criteria as contained in the EPA document, Air Quality Criteria for Ozone and Other Photochemical Oxidants published in 1978, the chemical designation of the standards was changed from photochemical oxidants to ozone (O3) in 1979 and a 1-hour O3 NAAQS was set.
-The 1978 document focused mainly on the air quality criteria for O3 and, to a lesser extent, on those for other photochemical oxidants (e.g., hydrogen peroxide and the peroxyacyl nitrates), as have subsequent revised versions of the ozone document.
+The 1978 document focused mainly on the air quality criteria for O3 and, to a lesser extent, on those for other photochemical oxidants (e.g., hydrogen peroxide and the peroxyacyl nitrates), as have subsequent revised versions of the document.

-To meet Clean Air Act requirements noted above for periodic review of criteria and NAAQS, the O3 criteria document, Air Quality Criteria for Ozone and Other Photochemical Oxidants, was next revised and then released in August 1986; and a supplement, Summary of Selected New Information on Effects of Ozone on Health and Vegetation, was issued in January 1992.
+To meet Clean Air Act requirements noted above for periodic review of criteria and NAAQS, the O3 criteria document, Air Quality Criteria for Ozone and Other Photochemical Oxidants, was next revised and released in August 1986; and a supplement, Summary of Selected

+New Information on Effects of Ozone on Health and Vegetation, was issued in January 1992.
 These documents were the basis for a March 1993 decision by EPA that revision of the existing 1-h NAAQS for O3 was not appropriate at that time.
-That decision, however, did not take into account some newer scientific data that became available after completion of the 1986 criteria document.
-Such literature was assessed in the next periodic revision of the O3 air quality criteria document (completed in 1996) and provided scientific bases supporting the setting by EPA in 1997 of an 8-h O3 NAAQS that is currently in force together with the 1-h O3 standard.
+That decision, however, did not take into account newer scientific data that had become available after completion of the 1986 criteria document.
+Such literature was assessed in the next periodic revision of the O3 air quality criteria document (O3 AQCD) which has completed in 1996 and provided scientific bases supporting the setting by EPA in 1997 of the current 8-h O3 NAAQS.

-The purpose of this revised air quality criteria document for O3 and related photochemical oxidants is to critically evaluate and assess the latest scientific information published since that assessed in the above 1996 Ozone Air Quality Criteria Document (O3 AQCD), with the main focus being on pertinent new information useful in evaluating health and environmental effects data associated with ambient air O3 exposures.
-However, some other scientific data are also presented and evaluated in order to provide a better understanding of the nature, sources, distribution, measurement, and concentrations of O3 and related photochemical oxidants and their precursors in the environment.
-The document mainly assesses pertinent literature published or accepted for publication through 2004.
+The purpose of this revised air quality criteria document for O3 and related photochemical oxidants is to critically evaluate and assess the latest scientific information published since that assessed in the above 1996 O3 AQCD, with the main focus being on pertinent new information useful in evaluating health and environmental effects data associated with ambient air O3 exposures.
+However, other scientific data are also discussed in order to provide a better understanding of the nature, sources, distribution, measurement, and concentrations of O3 and related photochemical oxidants and their precursors in the environment.
+The document mainly assesses pertinent literature published through 2004, but also includes assessment of a few additional important studies published or accepted for publication in 2005.

-The present Second Draft O3 AQCD (dated August 2005) is being released for public comment and review by the Clean Air Scientific Advisory Committee (CASAC) to obtain comments on the organization and structure of the document, the issues addressed, the approaches employed in assessing and interpreting the newly available information on O3 exposures and effects, and the key findings and conclusions arrived at as a consequence of this assessment.
-Public comments and recommendations will be taken into account making any appropriate further revisions to this document for incorporation into the final version of the document to be completed and issued by February 28, 2006.
-Evaluations contained in the present document will be drawn on to provide inputs to associated PM Staff Paper analyses prepared by EPA's Office of Air Quality Planning and Standards (OAQPS) to pose options for consideration by the EPA Administrator with regard to proposal and, ultimately, promulgation of decisions on potential retention or revision, as appropriate, of the current O3 NAAQS.
+A First External Review Draft of this O3 AQCD (dated January 2005) was released for public comment and was reviewed by the Clean Air Scientific Advisory Committee (CASAC) in May, 2005 to obtain.
+Public comments and CASAC recommendations were then taken into account in making revisions to the document for incorporation into a Second External Review Draft (dated August, 2005), which underwent further public comment and CASAC review at a December, 2005 public meeting.
+Public comments and CASAC advice derived from review of that Second External Review Draft were considered in making revisions incorporated into this final version of the document (dated February, 2006).
+Evaluations contained in the present document will be drawn on to provide inputs to associated O3 Staff Paper analyses prepared by EPA's Office of Air Quality Planning and Standards (OAQPS) to pose options for consideration by the EPA Administrator with regard to proposal and, ultimately, promulgation of decisions on potential retention or revision, as appropriate, of the current O3 NAAQS.